ServiceFactoryGhent/ServiceFactoryGhent.github.io/README.md

 #### Challenge post
 1. Navigate to https://github.com/ServiceFactoryGhent/ServiceFactoryGhent.github.io/tree/master/_posts/challenges.
-2. click on the button 'create new file'.
+2. Click on the button 'create new file'.
-3.
+3. Copy-paste following code into the new file.
 ```
 ---
 layout: post